ellakoa/postcard-poem/content/posts/rose-castles.md

 ---
 title: Blooming Lovely
-description: >-
-  Deal, Walmer and Kingsdown a triple helping of loveliness, one seamlessly flows into the other along this stretch of seafront.
+description: Deal, Walmer and Kingsdown a triple helping of loveliness, one seamlessly flows into the other along this stretch of seafront.
 The beaches bloom with colour in spring.
 The fragrant, pink, white and red flowers of valerian are in abundance.

-  Part of the 'Postcards from Deal' collection
+Blooming Lovely
 collection: Wonderful Britain
 aspect: landscape
 image: /img/walmer-beach-flowers-tiny.jpg